mattmcspirit/azurestack/README.md

 This script can take many hours to finish, depending on your hardware and download speeds.
 There are no specific post-script actions to perform after the script has finished.

 ### Known Issues
-* Windows Server 2019 or any of the Windows Server Semi-Annual Channel releases (1709, 1803, 1809) are not validated for support with the database and App Service resource providers, so don't use those builds at this time.
-Use the Windows Server 2016 evaluation release.
+* A Windows Server 2016 ISO is required.
+This should be build 1607 (The RTM release) and not any of the Windows Server Semi-Annual Channel releases (1709, 1803, 1809).
+These have not been validated for support with the database and App Service resource providers, so don't use those builds at this time.
+The script will block their usage.
+* If you wish to upload Windows Server 2019 images for testing, please use the 17763 build, which is the Windows Server 2019 RTM and can be downloaded from here: https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019
 * Do not use a mapped drive for your -downloadPath on your ASDK host.
 There are known issues which are yet to be resolved.
 Please use a local drive.

 ### Troubleshooting & Improvements